UTS172 Emergency Management

 (a) U. T. System and the institutions will design and form a U. T. System Emergency Management Committee and any necessary subcommittees needed to implement this policy.

-(d) The U. T. System Emergency Management Committee will develop audit tools and services and schedule audits at the request of institutions to assist those institutions in complying with audits mandated by State law.
+(f) The U. T. System Emergency Management Committee will develop audit tools and services and schedule audits at the request of institutions to assist those institutions in complying with audit mandated by State law.

-(e) In accordance with State laws, each institution will conduct an annual review of its emergency management program.
-The institution may request support from the other institutions in conducting this review.
+(g) In accordance with State law, each institution will conduct an annual review of its emergency management program. the institution may request support from the other institutions in conducting this review.
 The institution will decide on the mechanism of this review.

-(h) The U. T. System Emergency Management Committee will conduct at least one U. T. Systemwide emergency management exercise.
-The committee may choose to maximize the benefits of this exercise by, for example, conducting training sessions, encouraging certification in emergency management, and conducting analysis of performance on exercises or real events.
+(j) The U. T. System Emergency Management Committee will conduct at least one U. T. Systemwide emergency management exercise.
+Exercises may be in the form of a drill, tabletop (discussion board), function, or full-scale (operations based).
+The annual U. T. Systemwide exercise will not replace a required U. T. System Emergency Management Committee meeting.
+However, an exercise can be completed at a committee meeting.
+The committee may choose to maximize the benefits of this exercise by, for example, conducting training sessions, encouraging certification in emergency management, and evaluating performance on exercises or real events through the development of After Action Reports and Corrective Action Plans.

 Sec.
 4 Emergency Management Programs.